qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/aspects_template.rst

             }
           }

-If you need some more information on configuring the generator, take a look at the :doc:`.:tool:generator_config_ref`.
+If you need some more information on configuring the generator, take a look at the :doc:`tool/generator_config_ref`.